-"Let me first jump off my high nutritionist horse and lead with the good: It's absolutely a better option than soda, diet or otherwise," she writes over on Shape.
-"But if you've already cleaned up your diet, are eating veggies and mainly whole foods, pay attention to ingredient labels, and take your health seriously, here are a few factors to consider."
-Namely, she wants LaCroix lovers to consider the actual meaning of "natural flavoring," in addition to the carbonation and the BPA found in the cans.
+"Let me first jump off my high nutritionist horse and lead with the good: It's absolutely a better option than soda, diet or otherwise," says Brown.
+"But if you've already cleaned up your diet, are eating veggies and mainly whole foods, [you] pay attention to ingredient labels, and take your health seriously, [there] are a few factors to consider."

-As Wired explains in a video titled, "What the hell is in LaCroix?" the FDA defines "natural flavor" as anything a company uses to add flavor to a product, so long as it comes directly from a natural source.
-"But there's a catch," explains the publication.
+But, she says, there's always a catch.
 "Even if, for example, a certain grapefruit flavor is extracted directly from grapefruits, companies can still mix in synthetic additives, like solvents, to make that flavor blend well with the other ingredients.
-The FDA calls these ingredients 'incidental additives.'
-Thanks to a lack of policy governing their use, food makers are not required to disclose what they are, or when they're in a product."
+The FDA calls these ingredients "incidental additives."
+And thanks to a lack of policy governing their use, food makers are not required to disclose what they are or when they're in a product."